Nigella Lawson PA jury consider verdicts

 Francesca Grillo, 35, and her sister Elisabetta, 41, are accused of spending £685,000 on credit cards belonging to the TV cook and her ex-husband.

 The sisters deny committing fraud and claim they were authorised to spend the money by Ms Lawson.

-The judge told the jury "the battle lines in this case are clearly drawn".'Not well'
+The judge told the jury "the battle lines in this case are clearly drawn".